Faculty, Staff, and Student Openings

 earth and environmental sciences

-To apply, applicants should send a curriculum vitae, statements of teaching and research interests, and the names and contact information of at least three references in a single PDF-file email attachment to Prof. John Ebel.
-Review of applications will begin May 20 2013 and continue until the position is filled.
-Additional information on the department, its faculty and research strengths can be viewed online at www.bc.edu/eesciences.
+Applicants should submit a curriculum vita, statements of teaching and research interests, and the names and contact information of at least three references to https://apply.interfolio.com/36250.
+Review of applications will begin on November 1, 2016.
+Inquiries may be directed to Prof. Noah Snyder, Search Committee Chair (email@example.com).